 Keir Starmer steps up migrant crackdown as he announces 'return hubs' for failed asylum seekers

-The UK to send failed asylum seekers to 'return hubs' in third countries ahead of deportation, Sir Keir Starmer has announced.
+The UK will send failed asylum seekers to 'return hubs' in third countries ahead of deportation, Sir Keir Starmer has announced.

 Listen to this article